> COLLECTION > AIRCRAFT > SPECIAL INTEREST > V-1 Flying Bomb Replica

 Image: MARK J. CAIRNS

 The V-1 Flying Bomb operated using a pulse-jet engine and carried a high-explosive warhead.
 It was launched from a ramp or aircraft and flew at a relatively low altitude.
-The missile's distinctive buzzing sound earned it the nickname "Buzz Bomb."
+The missile's distinctive buzzing sound earned it the nicknames "Doodlebug” and “Buzz Bomb”.

-During this period, V-1 bombs were launched from German-occupied territories, primarily from launch sites in France and the Low Countries.
+During this short period in mid-to-late 1944, V-1 flying bombs were launched from German-occupied territories, primarily from launch sites in France and the Low Countries.
 They were designed to fly a predetermined distance and then crash into their targets, detonating on impact.

 Its menacing presence and destructive capabilities made it one of the most feared weapons of the Second World War.